amsse/Stock_Analysis/README.md

 # Stock_Analysis

-This repository will act as a hub for most of the programs I coded and/or studied with regards to the field of Python and Data Science applied to finance and economics.
+A repository that acts as a hub for some of my codes/programs/etc regarding to the field of Python and Data Science applied to finance and economics.